 You can also organize end users if needed.
 For example, you can segment your end users into organizations and then view, route, and report on tickets specific to those organizations.

-For more information about end user accounts, see Adding and managing end users.
+For more information about end user accounts, see Adding end users.

 Managing user access security and authentication

-Staff member authentication is managed on the Security page of the Admin Center.
+Team member authentication is managed on the Team member authentication page of the Admin Center.
 There you choose between Zendesk or external authentication, set up single sign-on and two factor authentication, configure IP restrictions, and so on.

 You also use the Admin Center to manage end user authentication.
 You have the option of requiring end users to sign in and be authenticated to use your help center to submit support requests via the support request form.